Eric Arthur

 Arthur married fellow architectural student Doris Deborah Debert in 1923.
 They had two children: Paul and Jean.
-He emigrated to Canada in 1923 to teach architecture at the University of Toronto (UofT).
+He emigrated to Canada in 1923 to teach architecture at the University of Toronto (U of T).

 Arthur received his license to practice architecture in Ontario in 1929.
 He would plan over 100 projects during his career, including 20 industrial buildings for Canada Packers.
 He partnered with several architects during his career: Anthony Adamson from 1929 to 1934, with William Eric Fleury, George H. Piersol and Robert Gordon Calvert from 1938 to 1949, and with Fleury and Stanley Bennett Barclay from 1949 to 1965.
 His first project, in 1929, was a house for Canada Packers president James Stanley McLean.
-Arthur designed Wymilwood, the Students' Union building for Victoria University at UofT, built in 1954.
+Arthur designed Wymilwood, the Students' Union building for Victoria University at U of T St. George, built in 1954.

 In 1933, he was one of the founders of the Architectural Conservancy of Ontario (an architectural conservation organization).
 During the Centennial of the City of Toronto in 1934, Arthur was on the "Toronto's Hundred Years" Publication Committee, which published Toronto's 100 Years.

 In 1954, Arthur was one of the main voices of opposition to the proposed design of the new Toronto City Hall.
 Arthur organized the Architecture faculty and students at the University to fight the proposed design.
 Toronto City Council accepted his advice and organized an international competition, with Arthur as co-ordinator on behalf of the City government.
 Notably, he organized the panel of architects that eventually selected Viljo Revell's design.